About me

 Research Interests:

-Deep Learning to automatically fix bugs (ICSE 2024), Generative AI for liter errors (Uber research internship), Software Evolution and Mining Repositories (ESEC/FSE 2022, Distinguished Paper Award), Code Change Retrieval (IEEE TSE paper, ICSE 2022 SRC 2nd winner), Code Search (ACM CSUR paper), and more.
+Generative AI to automatically generate test oracles (ASE 2025), fix Python type annotations (ICSE 2024), Java liter errors (Uber research internship), Software Evolution and Mining Repositories (ESEC/FSE 2022, Distinguished Paper Award), Code Change Retrieval (IEEE TSE paper, ICSE 2022 SRC 2nd winner), Code Search (ACM CSUR paper), and more.
 Additionally, He has supervised a total of seven students, including projects on "Towards Automatically Repairing Errors in Python", "Testing FAISS indexing on DiffSearch", on "Improving the Recall of Searching for Code Changes", and more.

 Institutional: luca.digrazia@unisg.ch Private: work@lucadigrazia.com